Leadership styles, just like everything else, evolve over time.

 What to do now: The best thing you can do for your team and your career is to ease the heck up.
 Yes, there’s a time and place for command-and-control leadership, but the modern workplace isn’t it.
 If you’ve adopted an authoritarian style because you figured it’s the only way to lead effectively, good news: it’s not!
 Today’s most effective leaders listen with open ears, give their team members as much autonomy as they can, and connect with their people as people (not just as direct reports).
 Sounds like a bunch of hand-wavy B.S.?
 It’s not.
 To start your leadership transformation journey, check out this article with five research-backed ways to become a more empathetic manager.
+You can also benefit from learning how legendary leaders embody seven proven leadership principles backed by science.

 As the cousin of the autocratic style, bureaucratic leadership runs on rules, policy, and maintaining the status quo.
 The standard procedure always wins out.
-Proponents of this style will listen to employees, and may even acknowledge their good ideas, but if those ideas don’t fit within the established system, they’ll never get the green light.
+Proponents of this style will listen to employees and may even acknowledge their good ideas, but if those ideas don’t fit within the established system, they’ll never get the green light.

 Where it falls short: Because bureaucratic leadership is always beholden to business as usual, innovation is often stifled.
-This style of leadership is rarely effective in today’s workplace.
-Especially if you want to actually, y’know, stand out in a competitive marketplace.
+This style of leadership is rarely effective in today’s workplace, especially if you want to actually, y’know, stand out in a competitive marketplace.

 What to do now: The controlled environment you work in feels warm and cozy, but you can do your team (and yourself) a favor by venturing outside your comfort zone juuuuuuuuuust a bit.
 And that means *eep!* relinquishing some of that control, while still providing guardrails for your team.
-You may not be ready to let them go wild on a skunk-works project, but can you delegate more of the every-day decisions?
+You may not be ready to let them go wild on a skunk-works project, but can you delegate more of the everyday decisions?
 Lend your support to a killer idea that happens to challenge the status quo?
 Check out these seven leadership secrets that can help you take your game from “ok” to “oh, wow!”

 The democratic approach to leadership relies on every team member providing input to help the team move towards the best decisions.
 The leader may still ultimately make the call, but it will likely be in sync with the conversations that have been happening across the team.